Authored by the expert who managed and guided the team behind the Portugal Property Pack

 Are we in a buyer or a seller market in Porto as of 2026?

-As of early 2026, Porto's property market is best described as seller-leaning but negotiable, meaning sellers still have some advantage but buyers have more room to push back than they did a year or two ago.
+As of early 2026, Porto's property market sits in a seller-leaning but increasingly negotiable zone, meaning sellers still have an edge overall, but buyers have more bargaining power than they did a year or two ago.

 Are homes overpriced, or fairly priced in Porto as of 2026?